Ramgarh crater

 It is designated as a National Geological Monument.
 The Bhand Deva Temple, a 10th-century Shiva temple in the style of the Khajuraho Group of Monuments, is located near the centre of the crater.
-Kuno National Park, 50-60 km away, is accessible by multiple entry points via minor roads or NH6.
-Crater lies 110 km from Kota, 250 from Jaipur and 500 km from Delhi.
-It is 200 km west of Lonar crater in Madhya Pradesh.
+Kuno National Park, 50–60 km away, is accessible by multiple entry points via minor roads or NH6.
+The crater, on the western edge of the Kuno National Park, lies 40 km north of Baran, 60 km from Delhi–Mumbai Expressway, 110 km east of Kota, 250 south of Jaipur and 500 km south of Delhi.
+It is 200 km west of Dhala crater in Madhya Pradesh and 745 km north of Lonar crater in Maharashtra.

+The crater is featured as one of the locations in the 2020 documentary Fireball: Visitors from Darker Worlds.